YuFuOliver/VCVI_Replication_Package/README.md

 The `VCVI` package contains variational inference (VI) algorithms used in the paper. `VCVI` is developed based on **PyTorch**.

-The results in Sections 4.1 & 4.2 are trained on **GPU** (via Google Colab), and the results in Sections 4.3 & 4.4 are trained on **CPU**.
+The results in Table2 & Table3 are trained on **GPU** (via Google Colab), and the rest results are trained on **CPU**.
 To facilitate users who cannot access to a GPU from Google Colab, we provide instructions about how to replicate Sections 4.1 & 4.2 by a local CPU/GPU.

 ## Replication
 ### Install VCVI Package